Varun987-a11/DisasterLink/README.md

 ## 💭 Philosophy

-DisasterLink is built on the belief that technology should serve humanity—especially during moments of vulnerability.
+DisasterLink is built on the belief that technology should serve humanity-especially during moments of vulnerability.

 > **"Lokah Samastah Sukhino Bhavantu"**
 > *May all beings everywhere be happy and free.*